 Thank you, John, for sharing your experiences, suggestions, and feedback!
 And like you, I have a deep appreciation for the gift of being Canadian!

-Emily T. on shipping her vehicle in 2017:
+Emily T. on shipping her vehicle:

 I decided to ship my car up rather than go through the hassle of selling it, and was initially recommended "Snowbirds Auto Connection".
 The form on their web site apparently goes to an unanswered void, so I had to call up to get a quote.
 Possibly this should have been a warning to me.
 They gave me a good quote and a choice of two dates, 1 March or mid to late March.
 As I wasn't flying up till the 7th I chose the later date and left my car behind with a friend for pick up, only to have the company suddenly flake and inform me they didn't plan to do a shipment in March or April.
 Since at that point I'd already left the country, this was pretty concerning, and the responsiveness of the company was very disappointing.
 Ended up cancelling my contract with them and finding another, "US Canada Auto Transport" (https://uscanadaautotransport.com) who were prompt, competitively priced, and very helpful.
 Possibly worth mentioning I had also contacted a third company "Ship Your Car Now", but their pricing was several hundred $ higher and they were extremely slow to respond and required 2 follow-ups to even get a quote to me.